LubenStefano/renew/README.md

 - Login securely and access your personalized dashboard.
 - Logout with a single click.

+### 📍 Location Page
+- View the location of ReNew offices in Sofia, Plovdiv, and Varna.
+- Select a city from a dropdown menu to dynamically update the map.
+- The map is powered by the **Google Maps API**, providing an interactive and accurate view of office locations.
+- A custom React hook (`useCityMap`) is used to encapsulate the logic for rendering the map and markers, ensuring clean and reusable code.

 ---

 ## 🏃 How to Run Locally